Variational-toolbox-based separability detection of multiqubit states: Mixed state separability detection with adaptive optimization

 where $\sum_{m=1}^{M}q_m=1$ and each pure state $\sigma_m$ is a fully separable state.
 If there is a state $\sigma$ satisfying the Hilbert-Schmidt distance

 for a small threshold $\epsilon$, we confirm that $\varrho$ is fully separable.
-The number of parameters to generate the decomposition (Eq. \ref{IV:eq1}) is $M(1+2n)$ and the calculation of $F$ requires $\mathcal{O}(M^2)$ items.
+The number of parameters to generate the decomposition [Eq. (\ref{IV:eq1})] is $M(1+2n)$ and the calculation of $F$ requires $O(M^2)$ items.
 According to Carathéodory's theorem~\cite{horodecki1997separability,vedral1998entanglement}, $M\leq4^n$.
 One common approach sets $M=4^n$ to detect any state $\varrho$.
-This fixed parameterization strategy naturally suffers from the exponentially larger classical parameters.
+This fixed parametrization strategy naturally suffers from the exponentially large classical parameters.
 It would be challenging for a large number of qubits.
-However, if the target state $\varrho$ is a low-rank state such as $R(\varrho)=\Omega(n)$, then $M=\mathcal{O}(n^2)$ suffices to learning the state $\varrho$, where $R(\varrho)$ denotes the randk of $\vr$.
-In this scenario, the fixed parameterization method would be inefficient.
+However, if the target state $\varrho$ is a low-rank state such as $R(\varrho)=\Omega(n)$, then $M=O(n^2)$ suffices to learning the state $\varrho$, where $R(\varrho)$ denotes the rank of $\vr$.
+In this scenario, the fixed parametrization method would be inefficient.

 Here, we propose an adaptive method to detect whether a mixed state is fully separable.
 The algorithm is summarized as Algorithm 1.